-Gradually add the milk or half-and-half, stirring, and cooking until thickened.
-Add salt and pepper, to taste.
+Gradually add the milk or half-and-half, stirring, and cook until thickened, 3 to 5 minutes.
+Add pepper and salt.

-In the prepared baking dish, combine chicken, potatoes, and mushroom sauce mixture.
+In the prepared baking dish, combine the cooked potatoes, chicken, and mushroom sauce mixture.

-Toss the bread crumbs with melted butter until well coated.
+If using the breadcrumb topping, toss the breadcrumbs with the melted butter until well coated.

-Top with the buttered bread crumbs or sprinkle with shredded cheese.
+Top the casserole with the buttered breadcrumbs or sprinkle with shredded cheese.

 Bake for 25 to 30 minutes or until hot and bubbly.

 For premade casseroles or leftovers that are in a glass baking dish and have been refrigerated, do not place directly into a hot oven as the glass can shatter.
 Instead, place any cold glass bakeware into a cold oven to warm up while it preheats.
 Or allow the bakeware to rest outside of the fridge for 30 minutes to reach room temperature while the oven preheats.